 Any parent, person who has physical custody of the child or your child him or herself may seek support after the 18thbirthday.
-Your child must be capable of making decisions for him or herself and be able to handle their finances as well.
-Many times parents will set up what is known within the family law world as a special needs trust to house these monies.
+Your child must be capable of making decisions for him or herself and handling their finances as well.
+Parents often set up what is known within the family law world as a special needs trust to house these monies.
 This is done in many cases in. order to not cause an undue reduction in the benefits that would otherwise be made available to your child due to their disability.
-These benefits and resources are often income-dependent, meaning that if your child would have to declare income in the form of child support he or she may not qualify for those benefits.
+These benefits and resources are often income-dependent, meaning that if your child would have to declare income in the form of child support, they may not qualify for those benefits.

 You may seek child support for your adult child within a divorce case or as an independent claim within the family courts of Texas.
 You may have already gone to court previously and have had a child support order created.
 In that case, you could go right back to that court and seek to modify the prior child support order if a change in circumstance (such as the development of a severe impairment or disability) has occurred.

-You need to be aware that the period in which you file the lawsuit seeking child support for an adult child is extremely important.
-In some cases, you will not be able to tell whether or not a young child is going to need support after their 18thbirthday.
-The substantial care and personal supervision standard that we just finished discussing is one that you probably will not be able to accurately predict when your child is only five years old.
+You need to be aware that the period you file the lawsuit seeking child support for an adult child is critical.
+In some cases, you will not be able to tell whether or not a young child will need help after their 18thbirthday.
+The substantial care and personal supervision standard that we just finished discussing is that you probably will not accurately predict when your child is only five years old.

-If that is a situation you find yourself in, then you probably will not be able to seek an indefinite period of child support for your child.
-In others, you may know full well that your child will need support after their graduation from high school.
-You can ask the judge to find that a severe impairment or disability exists and that future support may be needed beyond the child’s 18thbirthday or graduation from high school.
+If that is a situation you find yourself in, you probably will not be able to seek an indefinite period of child support.
+In others, you may know full well that your child will need help after they graduate from high school.
+You can ask the judge to find that a severe impairment or disability exists and that future support may be required beyond the child's 18th birthday or graduation from high school.

 This is something that you should be treated as very important.
 Your child's disability may not yet have impacted your ability to go out into the world and earn an income for you and your family, but there is no way to determine whether or not this will always be the case.
 If you lack sufficient resources in the future to provide for your family daily, you will also likely not have the income to hire an attorney to try and modify the child support orders.

-The benefit of bringing this issue up in a divorce is that both your income and that of your spouse are in play as far as figuring out solutions for your child.
-So long as it is established that your child suffers from a disability that will allow more easily for future modifications to the child support order as needed.
-It would be better for your child that your ex-spouse has to come back to court and seek to modify an indefinite child support order than for you to have to come back in an attempt to create an indefinite child support order.
+The benefit of bringing this issue up in a divorce is that both your income and spouse are in play as far as figuring out solutions for your child.
+So long as it is established that your child has a disability, that will allow for future modifications to the child support order as needed.
+It would be better for your child that your ex-spouse has to come back to court and seek to modify an indefinite child support order than for you to have to come back in an attempt to create an eternal child support order.
 It would be great for a judge to have to rule in the future that because your child can support themselves, support is no longer needed.

-In tomorrow's blog post from the Law Office of Bryan Fagan, we will pick up where we left off today by discussing additional topics related to supporting for adult children in Texas.
-If you have any questions about the subject matter that we discussed today please do not hesitate to contact our office.
+In tomorrow's blog post from the Law Office of Bryan Fagan, we will pick up where we left off today by discussing additional topics related to supporting adult children in Texas.
+If you have any questions about the subject matter discussed today, please do not hesitate to contact our office.
 We offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions of one of our licensed family law attorneys and to receive direct feedback about your specific circumstances.
+These consultations are an excellent opportunity to ask one of our licensed family law attorneys and receive direct feedback about your specific circumstances.